cbsinteractive/tfc-cli/README.md

 `https://app.terraform.io/app/<YOUR ORG NAME>/settings/authentication-tokens`

 Do not **regenerate** a new token because this will invalidate the existing token and break any processes that are using it.
 Only do this if you're sure that's okay.
-Coordinate with your organization to obtain the token for use in yhour processes.
+Coordinate with your organization to obtain the token for use in your processes.

 Save this API token in a secure manner, such as your password manager.
 If using the token in an automated process, ensure that it is stored in a secure manner, such as GitHub [encrypted secrets][].